ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/threats/crud/update.rst

     owner = 'Example Community'
     # create an empty Threat
     threat = threats.add('Updated Threat', owner)
-    # set the ID of the new Threat to the ID of an existing Threat you want to update
+    # set the ID of the new Threat to the ID of the existing Threat you want to update
     threat.set_id(123456)

     # load Threat attributes